schnaader/precomp-cpp/contrib/preflate/README.md

-Right now, it has been tested on some ten thousand valid deflate streams, some extracted with "rawdet" from archives etc., and "preflate" was capable of inflating and reconstructing all of them.
-There's also an experimental fork of "precomp" which incorporates it, where it has to cope with lots of invalid deflate streams, or random data which just looks like a deflate streams.
-It was tested on several GiB of data with tens of thousands of valid and invalid deflate streams, and it seems to work quite reliable, albeit not perfect.
+Right now, it has been tested on some ten thousand valid deflate streams, some extracted with "rawdet" from archives etc., and "preflate" was capable of inflating and reconstructing all of them. v0.3.2 was incorporated into a fork of "precomp" on Windows, and tested with 100+GB of data without problems. "preflate" is now even part of mainline "precomp", which caused more feedback and the v0.3.5 bug fix release.

 There might be some unknown corner cases of valid deflate stream in which preflate will fail.
 And there are probably some cases of invalid deflate streams which will